From 2010 to 2020, Run Rabbit Run was actively dedicated to creating high caliber theatre and theatre arts in the Loudoun and DC / Metro area.

 A SHORT HISTORY OF RUN RABBIT RUN THEATRE

-Since our first performance at the 2010 Capital Fringe Festival*, all rehearsals began with strong artistic vision and talented casts and crew who wanted to work together in a creative, collaborative environment.
+Run Rabbit Run was known for talented casts and crew, because since our first performance at the 2010 Capital Fringe Festival*, all rehearsals began with strong artistic vision and talented casts and crew who wanted to work together in a creative, collaborative environment.

 Shows were performed outdoors, in black box theatres, at historic sites, and on main stages, and the repertoire covered everything from modern originals to Shakespeare, original musicals and adaptations of classics.